HacKanCuBa/blake2signer/docs/docs/examples.md

     print('Signed length:', len(signed))  # 3388  # No compression capabilities

     try:
-        # `max_age` can be either a timedelta, or an integer or float expressing seconds
+        # `max_age` can be either a timedelta, an integer, or a float expressing seconds
         unsigned = signer.unsign(signed, max_age=ttl.total_seconds())
     except errors.ExpiredSignatureError as exc:
         # Should an hour had passed, then this exception would be raised